AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \aside{
   A note on the term ``miner'': Consensus protocols sometimes choose a new name for the role of \emph{block producer}.
   For example: ``validator'', ``baker'', ``collator'', etc.
-  In this document, the term ``miner'' refers to the generic role of \emph{block producer} in an inclusive sense, not specifically to block producers on PoW chains.
+  In this document, the term ``miner'' refers to the generic role of \emph{block producer} in an inclusive sense, not specifically to block producers of PoW chains.
 }

 Can blockchains work cooperatively to secure each other?
 It certainly seems that there is nothing *in principle* that prohibits this.
 Can we come up with a way to do this?